ParallelMaths/parallel/pages/7-19-pie-charts.md

 *	You will receive your score immediately, and reward points.
 *	You might earn a new badge… if not, then maybe next week.
 *	Make sure you go through the solution sheet – it is massively important.
-*	A score of less than 50% is ok – it means your learn lots from your mistakes.
+*	A score of less than 50% is ok – it means you can learn lots from your mistakes.
-*	Finally, if you missed any earlier Parallelograms, back and complete them.
+*	Finally, if you missed any earlier Parallelograms, don't forget to go back and complete them.
 *	You earn reward points and badges from completing missed Parallelogams.
 *	As it is half-term, you have a bit of extra time to complete this Parallelogram.
 You should finish it by Sunday 24.
 And the next Parallelogram will appear on Thursday 28 February.